JerryBrown999/reflechis-test-logo/README.md

 In order to be able to embed the font so font data would not be lost when used as src for img tag I used this utility: https://github.com/BTBurke/svg-embed-font.

 The scaling works fine here but this endeavor turns out to be moot for Wordpress.
 Evidently SVG files pose a security risk (embedded text?) so had to be converted to png for them.

+BTW - I see the embedded font is ignored in the SVG embedded in this repo README.
+Oh well SVG still a work in progress.

 Save for future reference.